SPF Permerror: How to Fix Too Many DNS Lookups Safely

 - Are reply paths, envelope senders, and visible From domains consistent with your policy expectations?

 This is where many teams get surprised.
 They “fix SPF” and only later discover that a critical sender was passing DMARC only because of a fragile alignment path.
+When inventory is clean, plan policy movement with the path from p=none to p=reject.

 A better operating model